"Art makes me feel like champagne is running through my veins instead of blood.

 I show and sell my paintings on the biggest flee market in Mallorca in Consell, where you can buy everything from one Euro clothing to designer furniture for several thousand Euros.
 That is where I also sold my first bigger painting “Frida in Gold”.
 Even when I did not sell any paintings, it was a great feeling to show them to a public and observe people’s reactions.
 I also show my art on Instagram and on my Website.
 Money is not an important factor for me, I offer my paintings for sale because it feels nice and I cannot keep them all in my flat forever.

-In my own words I would describe my style as ingenious, melancholic and colourful.
+In my own words I would describe my style as ingenuous, melancholic and colourful.

 - How do you define your art?
 Which style do you paint in ?